SLaDe: A Portable Small Language Model Decompiler for Optimized Assembly: Introduction

 \subsection{Summary of Approach}

 We present {\tt SLaDe}, a {\bf S}mall {\bf La}nguage model {\bf De}compiler.
-It comprises a 200M-parameter transformer specifically trained for decompilation at program function, rather than code fragments, scale.
-We develop a novel code tokenizer and train a sequence-to-sequence, assembler to C model with no drop-out.
+It comprises a 200M-parameter Transformer specifically trained for decompilation at program function, rather than code fragments, scale.
+We develop a novel code tokenizer and train a sequence-to-sequence, assembly to C model with no dropout.
 Because \name{} uses a neural approach, we generate readable code compared to existing approaches (Section~\ref{sec:EditDistance}) and have easy portability across ISAs and optimization levels.
 While in-principle other neural approaches are portable, all existing work targets x86 exclusively. \name{} is the first neural decompiler to be applied across ISAs and optimization levels.

-To decompile code, \name{} applies the trained model to assembler.
+To decompile code, \name{} applies the trained model to assembly.
 This produces C code, which often contains undefined types, similar to existing rule-based decompilers.
 We use PsycheC~\cite{Melo2018} to generate types for the resulting source code (Section~\ref{sec:TypeInferenceAlgorithm}).
 This combination of neural translation and compiler analysis is crucial to decompilation accuracy (Section~\ref{sec:analysis}).

-We perform a large scale evaluation on over 4,000 executable programs from AnghaBench \cite{angha} and compare against the neural decompiler BTC \cite{Hosseini2022}, the state-of-the-art industrial strength decompiler Ghidra\cite{ghidra} from the NSA, and the large language model ChatGPT~\cite{chatgpt}.
+We perform a large-scale evaluation on over 4,000 executable programs from ExeBench \cite{exebench} (following AnghaBench \cite{angha} methodology for obtaining compilable C functions, and ExeBench methodology for making them executable) and compare against the neural decompiler BTC \cite{Hosseini2022}, the state-of-the-art industrial strength decompiler Ghidra \cite{ghidra} from the NSA, and the large language model ChatGPT~\cite{chatgpt}.
 We show that it generates code that is both more accurate and more readable than all existing schemes across ISA and optimization level.
 We are up to 6$\times$ more accurate than Ghidra and up to 4.2$\times$ more accurate than ChatGPT.
-In addition we generate code that is 1.65$\times$ to 3.68$\times$ more edit-similar to the original source than Ghidra and 1.07$\times$ to 3.83$\times$ nearer than ChatGPT.
+In addition, we generate code that is 1.65$\times$ to 3.68$\times$ more edit-similar to the original source than Ghidra and 1.07$\times$ to 3.83$\times$ nearer than ChatGPT.